 - Stomatitis (severe inflammation in the oral cavity of cats)

 A few symptoms that may indicate that your pet is in need of veterinary dentistry services include bad breath, drooling, difficulty eating, vomiting, swollen or red gums, bleeding gum, tartar, receded gums, and loose or missing teeth.
 Any of these symptoms may point to a disease or injury in the mouth.
-If you notice any of these symptoms, please call Dr. Whitworth at Patton Chapel Animal Clinic to schedule an appointment to ensure on the health of your pet’s mouth.
+If you notice any of these symptoms, please call Patton Chapel Animal Clinic to schedule an appointment to ensure on the health of your pet’s mouth.

 Professional Dental Cleanings